 Since organic cotton is so versatile, you’ll find it in just about everything, from work shirts to cozy robes.
 How do you choose?
 Always reach for quality.

 Tee shirts and button up shirts are wardrobe staples for a reason.
-Look for shirts made from organic flax (the fiber used in linen shirts) or high-quality cotton.
-With sweaters, organic cashmere will give you a luxurious warmth and softness.
+Look for shirts made from a blend of Oeko-Tex Certified organic cotton and ultra-cozy jersey cotton.

 Organic Home Items to Consider

 It doesn’t stop at organic apparel.
 Your home is your sanctuary, and organic household products can make it just a little bit safer — both for your family and the world outside.
 Here’s how to pick the best of the best.

 Parachute makes it easy to bring the benefits of organic cotton into the bedroom.
 Our organic cotton bedding collection includes every element you need to make your bed feel like a cloud.